convert to inert sum representation - a formal power series

 differentialorder: a positive integer n (default: n=4); upper bound for the order of the differential equation searched for.
 This controls the depth of the search for a differential equation for expr.
 Higher values of n will increase the chance to find the solution, but increase the running time as well.

-method: one of default, Global, Local, hypergeometric, rational, or exponential.
-Specifies the method that will be used; the default method uses an internal selection strategy.
+method: one of default, Global, Local, hypergeometric, holonomic, or quadratic.
+Specifies the method that will be used; the default method uses an internal selection strategy. method=holonomic will attempt to find a linear recurrence relation for the series coefficients, instead of a Sum, and method=quadratic will try to find a quadratic recurrence relation.
 See the Examples below for an illustration of the various methods.

 recurrence: either true or false (default).
-If recurrence = true (or recurrence for short) is given and the coefficients entering the formal power series can be computed in closed form, then the output is a recurrence for b(k).
+If recurrence = true (or recurrence for short) is given, then the output is a recurrence for the series coefficients b(k) instead of a sum.
+This is equivalent to first trying method=holonomic and then method=quadratic.

 The 7 functions in the "Ei_related" class are: